oddmario/tunnel-manager/README.md

 # 🚇 Tunnel Manager

-An easy to use GRE and WireGuard tunnel manager written in Go (Golang).
+An easy to use GRE, IPIP and WireGuard tunnel manager written in Go (Golang).

 ## ✨ Features
 - Dynamic IP addresses support for the backend server(s)
 - Full & split tunnels support
 - Port forwarding configuration for split tunnels
 - Easy multi-tunnel management, all in a single configuration file
+- Support for GRE, IPIP and WireGuard

 ## 📙 Glossary
 - **Backend server:** It is the server that you are trying to hide/protect the IP address of.